connor-ms/spinning-cube/README.md

 # Spinning Cube

-This is a very basic implentation of rendering a 3d cube using a textarea as the render window.
+This is a very basic implentation of rendering a 3D cube using a textarea as the render window.
 Written using React & Typescript.
-Should be able to load any .obj files soon...

 ## Table of Contents
 - [Demo](#demo)